Pitfalls to Avoid in Selecting a CRM System

 The right CRM system can boost a company’s productivity.
 Conversely, the wrong one can create chaos and confusion.
 As a result, organizations suffer losses in both money and time.
 There are some pitfalls to avoid when getting a CRM system.

-Organizations that utilize an ERP system face a great challenge in making a decision about whether to purchase the CRM module bundled with ERP software or get an independent package.
+Organizations that utilize an ERP system face an enormous challenge in making a decision about whether to purchase the CRM module bundled with ERP software or get an independent package.
 Either way can be beneficial or detrimental.
 A bundled CRM can be the smartest solution for some companies as it allows them to cut down on costs.
-However, this decision may lead other organizations to spend even more for integration, customization and implementation.
+However, this decision may lead other organizations to spend even more on integration, customization, and implementation.

 With this, it is important that business owners choose the option that provides what they need for the least amount of money.
 Companies may opt for the bundled CRM if all the features they require are covered.
 Some ERP software developers do not focus on CRM.
 Business owners should go for other solutions if there are some features lacking in the bundled CRM system.